broadinstitute/BCL-Examples/README.md

 - Credentials File: Uses a saved credentials file on the current system to generate the credentials.
 - Google Compute: Uses the Google Compute Engine to generate the credentials.

-> By default the file uses an email, but this can be changed to fit your needs.
+> By default the file uses Service Account Impersonation, but this can be changed to fit your needs.

 # Gpo Library